 We understand that we are not the only technology you will use.
 There are hundreds of technologies in our customers’ landscape.
 We are focused on building and improving our open, composable ecosystem of technology partners, backed by our contextually-aware headless APIs.
-This enables you to plug and play Episerver DXP into your frontend digital experience touchpoints (ie., the digital touchpoints your customers interact with) and backend systems of record (e.g., CMS, ERP, PIM, etc.).
+This enables you to plug and play Optimizely DXP into your frontend digital experience touchpoints (i.e., the digital touchpoints your customers interact with) and backend systems of record (e.g., CMS, ERP, PIM, etc.).

 Customer data platform

 Next, we are continuously enhancing the core profile space, and with the recent acquisition of Zaius’ customer data platform (CDP), we can provide additional capabilities in segmentation, analytics and data integration capabilities.
 This will give marketers a friendlier, easier-to-use interface for managing their customer data, building segments and delivering a better experience.